nin9s/elk-hole/README.md

 ## elasticsearch, logstash and kibana configuration for pi-hole visualization

+elk-hole provides the relevant files and configuration to easily visualize pi-holes/dnsmasq statistics via the popular elasticstack.

 ### show, search, filter and customize pi-hole statistics ... the elk way